 With last ski season seeming like a distant memory and the next one not quite within our grasp, we have to find other ways of getting our kicks.
-So far the summer weather in much of the UK has been pretty good (please let it stay this way for the school holidays!) so getting out and about is a pleasure rather than a challenge.
+The summer weather was fantastic for most of the UK and so far the Autumn has been unseasonably warm and dry (please let it stay this way for the school holidays!) so getting out and about is a pleasure rather than a challenge.

-Talking to colleagues and friends who ski we’re struck by how many really love their cycling over the summer months.
+Talking to colleagues and friends who ski we’re struck by how many really love their cycling.
 Cycling, like skiing, is a sport where you can get outside and explore with the minimum of mechanical intervention.
 You can test your limits, experience the thrill of moving at speed and also, when it suits, participate with friends and family.
 We’re not pretending that a refuel at a country pub or cafe is quite up there with a ski lunch in the Alps but there are parallels!

-A summer spent cycling also pays real dividends when you hit the snow in the winter.
+A Summer and Autumn spent cycling also pays real dividends when you hit the snow in the winter.
 The strength and stamina built up pedalling will make your week on the slopes that bit more enjoyable.
 That slope that you stopped half way down last year for a breather (or even coffee with brandy / vin chaud!)?
-You’ll nail it in one if you’ve had a summer on your bike.
+You’ll nail it in one if you’ve had a few months on your bike.

-If you have a summer of cycling planned these are our top tips.
+If you enjoy your cycling, these are our top tips.
 Not only will they help you get more from your time on a bike; they’ll also help build your fitness for the most important week of the year – your family skiing holiday!

 Ski Famille’s Top Five Cycling Tips